Skip to content

 )

-func setupController(ctx context.Context, logger *slog.Logger) *controls.Controller {
+func setupController(ctx context.Context, l logger.Logger) *controls.Controller {

 controller := controls.NewController(ctx,